PurnaTejitha/Text_Editor/README.md

 # Text_Editor
-Using Data Structure and C alnguage
+Using Data Structure and C language